rodrigarc/rnaseq_power_calc/README.md

-# rnaseq_power_calc
+# RNA-Seq RShiny App

+## Project for RaukR course in Advanced R programming
-RShiny App to provide power calculation for RNA-Seq experiments based on the RNASeqPower R package.
+This is the source code for a RShiny App to provide power calculation for RNA-Seq experiments based on the RNASeqPower R package.

+It provides a graphical user interface that can be deployed online through any RShiny server.